 “Beaten by Love”, a long-lost track exclusive to this release, adds a level of uncertainty to the mellow No-Man sound they’ve been refining since 1998’s Returning Jesus.
 Backed by a simple, understated rhythm section recalling the tom-led approach on Porcupine Tree’s “Chloroform”, Wilson adds unsettling flourishes of psychedelic distorted guitar around Bowness’ soft vocal delivery.
 It peters out much the same way it begins, a brief, egoless glance in yet a different, barely explored direction.

 Love and Endings manages to offer not only the career retrospective compilation befitting such an anniversary, but also a celebration of all the corners No-Man have added to their enormous tapestry over more than two decades of fearless exploration at the edges of pop music.
 You can purchase it exclusively through Burning Shed as a CD+DVD; pre-orders prior to the April 10 release date ship will come with a booklet of lyrics and notes signed by Bowness.
 You can also grab a free download of the performance of “Lighthouse” from this release!

-- The Making of ‘The Raven That Refused To Sing’ with Jess Cope
+- Watch SW and band perform ‘The Raven That Refused To Sing’ live!

 - Blackfield IV pre-order details, tracklist, release date, album cover